Daniel Nayeri: Awards

 In 2020, Everything Sad Is Untrue received a Michael L. Printz Award for best book written for teens, and was one of two honorees in the younger readers category for a Walter Dean Myers Award.
 In 2021, the book received a Christopher Award in the young adult category, and was a finalist for an Audie Award for Young Adult Title.
 In 2023, the book was nominated for a Young Reader's Choice Award.

 Everything Sad Is Untrue was listed as one of the best children's books of 2020 by The New York Times, The Wall Street Journal, Today, and Booklist Editors' Choice.

 In 2024, The Many Assassinations of Samir, the Seller of Dreams was selected as a Newbery Honor book.

+In 2025, The Teacher of Nomad Land won the National Book Award in the category Young People's Literature.

+It was named a Newbery Honor book in January 2026.

+This Is a Door is a Finalist for the 2026 Kirkus Prize for Young Readers' Literature.